pjechris/CohesionKit/README.md

 }
 ```

-CohesionKit will then handle synchronisation for the three entities:
+CohesionKit then handles synchronisation for the three entities:

 - AuthorBook
 - Author
 - Book

-This allows you to retrieve them independently from each other:
+This gives you the ability to retrieve them independently from each other:

 ```swift
 let authorBooks = AuthorBooks(